CP2406-2018-2/cp2406-project-jc444304/UserStories/README.md

 ```

 ```
 A user needs a CLI menu system to interact with the automator and simulator.
-(TODO).
+(TEST).
 ```

 ```
 A user needs to sandbox Python scripting into each appliance for maximum customization.
 (TODO).

+Estimate: 1 day.
 ```